How to Create & Implement an Emergency Response Plan

 When creating your emergency response plan, start by brainstorming worst-case scenarios.
 For each type of emergency you identify, ask yourself what the impact of that emergency would look like.

 • Evacuation & shelter.
-Determine where and when people will need to evacuate in case of an emergency, keeping in mind that some emergencies call for complete evacuation of the building, while others require people to shelter in place.
+Determine where and when people will need to evacuate in case of an emergency.
+Keep in mind some emergencies call for complete building evacuation, while others require people to shelter in place.
 Map out escape routes, and determine how long an evacuation is likely to take.

 • Supplies.
 Make a list of supplies or survival equipment that you would need to handle each emergency situation.
-Then, put together an emergency kit with those supplies and store it somewhere easily accessible.
-Regularly check this kit and replace perishable supplies as needed.
+Then put together an emergency kit with those supplies, store it somewhere accessible, and regularly check the expiration date of the supplies.

 • Backup plans.
 Brainstorm situations that could prevent people from following your plan, and set guidelines for what to do next.
 For example, have an alternative evacuation route in mind in case the best route becomes blocked unexpectedly.

 • Training.
-Inform your staff of the emergency procedures, and train a number of reliable team members to take the lead and guide others in following the emergency response plan in case of an emergency.
+Inform your staff of the emergency procedures, and train several reliable team members to take the lead and guide others in following the emergency response plan in case of an emergency.
+We cover this in depth in our Roles & Responsibilities section below.

 How Do You Implement Your Plan?